harshada-lokesh/smart-crop-health-monitoring/README.md

 - **Soil:** NPK Sensor (Nutrients), DS18B20 (Temperature), Capacitive Moisture Sensor.
 - **IoT Dashboard:** Real-time monitoring via the **Blynk Mobile App**.

+## 📜 Publication

+### This project was published as a paper as part of the 15th IEEE International Conference on Control System, Computing and Engineering (ICCSCE 2025).

 ---